-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors and executive, officers, and persons who are beneficial owners of more than 10% of a registered class of our equity securities, to file reports of ownership and changes in ownership with the Securities and Exchange Commission, or the SEC.
+Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors and executive officers, and persons who are beneficial owners of more than 10% of a registered class of our equity securities, to file reports of ownership and changes in ownership with the Securities and Exchange Commission, or the SEC.
 These persons are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.

-To our knowledge, based solely on a review of the copies of such reports furnished to us, and written representations that no other reports were required during the fiscal year ended December 31, 2021, all reports required to be filed under Section 16(a) during 2021 were filed on a timely basis, except as follows: On one occasion each, officers Raoul Maitra (with respect to 97 shares of Class A common stock) and Amy Messano (with respect to 549 shares of Class A common stock) failed to file a Form 4 reporting a sell to cover transaction occurring in 2020 and 2021, respectively.
-On one occasion in November 2021, officer Stephanie Buckner failed to file a Form 4 reporting her husband's acquisition of a restricted stock unit award and option to purchase shares of our Class A Common Stock (covering a total of 5,709 shares of Class A common stock).
-On three occasions between 2019 and 2021, James Scapa, our CEO, failed to file a Form 4 reporting his wife's acquisition of restricted stock unit awards (covering a total of 1,944 shares of Class A common stock).
-On four occasions between 2020 and 2021, Mr. Scapa failed to file a Form 4 reporting sell to cover transactions (with respect to a total of 250 shares of Class A common stock) involving his wife's ownership of vested restricted stock unit awards.
+To our knowledge, based solely on a review of the copies of such reports furnished to us, and written representations that no other reports were required during the fiscal year ended December 31, 2022, all reports required to be filed under Section 16(a) during 2022 were filed on a timely basis, except as follows: On one occasion in February 2022, officers Matthew Brown (covering a total of 16,000 shares of Class A common stock), Stephanie Buckner (covering a total of 8,000 shares of Class A common stock), Nelson Dias (covering a total of 15,175 shares of Class A common stock), Brian Gayle (covering a total of 7,333 shares of Class A common stock), Mahalingam Srikanth (covering a total of 11,350 shares of Class A common stock), Raoul Maitra (covering a total of 8,800 shares of Class A common stock), Amy Messano (covering a total of 10,950 shares of Class A common stock) and Gilma Saravia (covering a total of 11, 350 shares of Class A common stock) failed to file a Form 4 reporting the acquisition of a restricted stock unit award and option to purchase shares of our Class A Common Stock.
+On one occasion in May 2022, officer Jeffrey Marraccini (with respect to 584 shares of Class A common stock) failed to file a Form 4 reporting the acquisition of a restricted stock award.
+On one occasion in January 2022, officer Raoul Maitra failed to file a Form 4 reporting the exercise of Class A common stock issuable upon the exercise of stock options.
+On one occasion in March 2022, Mr. Scapa failed to file a Form 4 reporting sell to cover transactions (with respect to a total of 92 shares of Class A common stock) involving his wife's ownership of vested restricted stock unit awards.
+Promptly after learning of the failure to file timely reports, reports on Form 4 were filed.